How to Clean Different Types of Tiled Floors

 TIP: Leave the windows closed and the ceiling fans off when you mop in order to slow down the air-drying process.

-Natural stone tiles are sensitive to chemicals and hence, require extremely mild or natural cleaning solutions.
+Natural stone tiles, like marble, slate, granite and travertine are sensitive to chemicals and hence, require extremely mild or natural cleaning solutions.
 Alternatively, you can purchase specially formulated cleaning products for stone tiles which are typically more reliable in removing dirt and stains efficiently.

 Let’s take a look at three common types of natural stone tiles and how to clean them safely for best results.